philipwalton/blog/_articles/web-components-and-the-future-of-modular-css.md

 If we're really separating content from presentation, we need a way to define not only our presentational styles, but our presentational markup as well.

 ## Real CSS Modules

+Fortunately, I'm not the only one who's made a wish list for CSS.
+Web Components, specifically shadow DOM, elegantly addresses both of the features I said above were missing from CSS.

+As a disclaimer, the rest of this article assumes you know a little bit about Web Components, Shadow DOM, and how to implement this stuff on your own.
+If you don't, I'd recommend familiarizing yourself first.

+### Shadow DOM

+Shadow DOM is a subtree of DOM nodes that you can create on any HTML element.
+The shadow subtree is ultimately rendered onto the page with the main DOM tree, but unlike the main DOM tree, shadow nodes can only be modified or styled from within.

+In short, shadow nodes are private, and they finally give us the ability to create components with a priavte and public API.
+A public API for the content and a private API for the presentation and impementation details.